tharangar/java-for-interviews/OOP/Advance/Collection/README.md

 HashSet class implements Set Interface.
 It represents the collection that uses a hash table for storage.
 Hashing is used to store the elements in the HashSet.
 It contains unique items.

+### What is hashtable or hashmap

+Hashing is a technique that is used to uniquely identify a specific object from a group of similar objects.

+We use keys to identify objects uniquely (just like primary key).
+In case where the key are large and cannot be used directly as an index, you should use hashing.

+In hashing large keys are converted into small keys by using hash functions.
+The values are then stroed in the data structre called hash table.

+Each element is assigned a key which can be used to access the element.

+Hash function generate the hash using this key.

+ index of the hash table found by using modulo operator (%).
+It will make the index a number between 0 and array_size -1.

+hash = hashfunction(key)
+index = hash % array_size

+### Hash function

+A hash function is any function that can be used to map a data sent of an arbitrary size to a data set of a fixed size which falls into the hash table.
+The value returned by a hash function are called hash values, hash codes, hash sums, or simply hashes.

+Good hash functions

+1. Easy to calculate.
+2. Uniformly distributed across the hash table.
+3. Less collisions

 Consider the following example.